jbrown544/interlingual-topic-modeling/README.md

 2. The JSON cache file currently persisting term translations could be modified to use a shared repository of translations such as a database service.
 Maintaining the information in a file is not always convenient.
 Interrogating cloud APIs for the translation of individual terms can become expensive.
 3. The parallel language samples used in this exploration create interesting questions.
 Investigating other translations such as public domain books may prove interesting for comparing topic models generated in other works with equivalent meaning.
 4. Performing machine pre-translations on texts then applying the processed developed here for comparing parallel corpora offers interesting territory for exploration.
 This is especially the case to detect whether a machine translated corpus introduces semantic entropy reducing overall coherence.

+### Update!

+Some of the ideas discussed above have been attempted and included in a [second iteration of this work](./PART2.md).

 ## More Information